mvsde/website/content/blog/german-language-and-gender.md

 ---
 id: e23a0cdd-2f0b-484f-9cd9-9f11196820c2
-title: The German Language and Gender
+title: The German language and gender
 description: I’m thinking a lot about how I can express myself inclusively, be it in written or spoken word.
 date: 2020-10-17 12:39:00
 tags: